tx4x/orc/doc/config.md

 ; exposing a bridge server for uploading and downloading data.
 ; Farmer profiles publish capacity announcements and listen for contracts to ; store data.
+; Directory profiles collect network statistics and expose a clearnet API for ; fetching that data.
 ;ProfilesEnabled[] = renter
 ;ProfilesEnabled[] = farmer
+;ProfilesEnabled[] = directory

 ; Topic codes to use when operating under the farmer profile for subscibing to ; contract publications and announcing capacity.
 See the protocol specification